jewelazo/factoring-quote/README.md

 ## API Integration

 This application uses an external API for quote calculations.
-Make sure you have a valid API key configured.
+Make sure you have a valid API key.